Dariasteam/JSON-cpp/docs/manual_doc.md

 }
 ```

-#<cldoc:Examples::Serialization::Using serializable classes as parameters>
+#<cldoc:Tutorials::Serialization::Using serializable classes as parameters>
 Also mixing hash-like and vector-like serialization

-The following example shows you how to use other serializable classes as parameters
+The following example shows you how to use serializable classes as parameters
 mixing vector-like and hash-like modes.

-class 'Hangar' has a vector that stores many instances of class 'Rocket'.
+Class 'Hangar' has a vector that stores many instances of 'Rocket'.
 The first class uses the hash method while second uses the vector one.

 Hangar also has an instance of a 'Personal' which is hash-like serialized